14.3 C

 The Pint Story

-A pint is a unit of volume or capacity used in the United States and the United Kingdom, among other countries.
+A pint is a unit of volume or capacity used in the United States, the United Kingdom, and other countries.
 It’s worth noting that the exact value of a pint varies between these two measurement systems:

 1. In the U.S. customary system, one pint equals 1/8th of a U.S. gallon, 2 U.S. cups, or 16 U.S. fluid ounces, approximately 473.176 milliliters.